DanielCoutoVale/TranslogToolset/README.md

 ## JAR Script

 If you want a JAR script that converts Translog® files to product series files, specify in the manifest file that ConvertTranslogFilesToProductSeriesFiles is the main class and create a JAR file with that manifest.
-To run the JAR script, type in the following command in the command line:
+To run the JAR script, enter the following command in the command line:

 ```bash
 java -jar <name-of-jar-file> <translog-file-to-convert>